ChrstphrHll/npc_gen/students/Jareth Tanseril.md

 # Jareth Tanseril
 ---
 ### Description
-- Gnome Artificer from Shadesburry Initiative
+- Gnome Artificer from Qualnis
 - 7th year Exploration student in Jettenia
-- long curly platinum hair that's braided, Blue eyes, and Light skin
+- shoulder length straight white hair that's well kept, Blue eyes, and Light skin
 - Is Sage and Unreliable, and has Learning as their ideal

 ### Organizations